labgem/pangenomeNEM/README.rst

 	ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -mt METADATA_FILE

-will add to each edge of the partionned pangenome graph, the label "phylogroup" and the label "assembly".
-When an edge encompass several organism having different values associated to the same label, the value are sorted and merged (separted by a '|').
+will add to each edge of the partitioned pangenome graph, the label "phylogroup" and the label "assembly".
+When an edge encompasses several organisms having different values associated with the same label, the values are sorted and merged (separated by a '|').

 Frequently Asked Questions